redis-developer/redis-ai-resources/java-recipes/notebooks/README.md

 This project uses Docker Compose to set up a complete environment for running Java-based AI applications with Redis.
 The environment includes:

-- A Jupyter Notebook server with Java kernel support
+- A Jupyter Notebook server with Java kernel support (For notebooks that based on Java)
 - Redis Stack (includes Redis and RedisInsight)
 - Pre-installed dependencies for AI/ML workloads